1980 Mercury Cougar XR-7 coupe

 MercuryCapriSales

-Sales for the last of the second generation Capris were not at all good, but Capri sales had not been good for years—Mercury’s traditional problem wedged between Ford and Lincoln.
+Sales for the last of the second-generation Capris were not at all good, but Capri sales had not been good for years—Mercury’s traditional problem wedged between Ford and Lincoln.
 By 1986, Capri sales were about 9% of Mustang sales.

 Fox body Capris sometimes show up in the Hemming’s Motor News classifieds and eBay Motors, but there’s not a lot of activity.
-I’ll say they are uncommon rather than unloved.
-Make mine Smoke Metallic, please.
+Bring a Trailer has auctioned a total of ten second-generation Capris, most of them the specialty ASC McLaren version.
+I’ll say that Capris are uncommon rather than unloved.

 1987 Mercury Lynx XR3 hatchback coupe